Dasharo/docs/docs/kb/fwupd.md

 === "Windows"
     Dasharo Capsule Updates using fwupdmgr are not currently supported on Windows.
-If that is the only Operating System you with to use, other update methods need to be considered.
+If that is the only Operating System you wish to use, other update methods need to be considered.

 === "Ubuntu"